SpeedFreak259/GildedRose/Refactor Notes.md

 Requirements and Rules
 ----------------------

-- Allow addition of new category
+- Allow addition of new category with new aageing behaviour.
 - Do not alter Item class or Items property
 - UpdateQuality method and Items property can be made static.

 Assumptions
 ------------------------------------
 - Inconsistency between specification and implementation, Brie increases in quality at 2 points per day once the SellIn drops below zero.
-Assumed to be a problem with the specification.
+Assumed to be a problem with the specification as it is not clear.
 - Assume items are never automatically removed from stock even when Quality or SellIn reaches zero.
 - Performance : No requirement for application to complete in a specific time limit.
 - "he doesn't believe in shared code ownership" Is not a sufficient argument to consider for good application design.